List of Dutch inventions and innovations: Magic lantern (1659)

 The magic lantern is an optical device, an early type of image projector developed in the 17th century.
 People have been projecting images using concave mirrors and pin-hole cameras (camera obscura) since Roman times.
 But glass lens technology was not sufficiently developed to make advanced optical devices (such as telescope and microscope) until the 17th century.
 With pinhole cameras and camera obscura it was only possible to project an image of actual scene, such as an image of the sun, on a surface.
 The magic lantern on the other hand could project a painted image on a surface, and marks the point where cameras and projectors became two different kinds of devices.
 There has been some debate about who the original inventor of the magic lantern is, but the most widely accepted theory is that Christiaan Huygens developed the original device in the late 1650s.
 However, other sources give credit to the German priest Athanasius Kircher.
 He describes a device such as the magic lantern in his book Ars Magna Lucis et Umbrae.
 Huygens is credited because of his major innovation in lantern technology, which was the replacement of images etched on mirrors from earlier lanterns such as Kircher's with images painted on glass.
-This is what paved the way for the use of colour and for double-layered slide projections (generally used to simulate movement).